qualcomm/resource-tuner/Docs/README.md

 ---

-**OpId**: An unsigned 32-bit unique identifier for the resource.
+**ResId**: An unsigned 32-bit unique identifier for the resource.
 It encodes essential information that is useful in abstracting away the system specific details.

-**OpInfo**: Encodes operation-specific information such as the Logical cluster and core IDs, and MPAM part ID.
+**ResInfo**: Encodes operation-specific information such as the Logical cluster and core IDs, and MPAM part ID.

 **OptionalInfo**: Additional optional metadata, useful for custom or extended resource configurations.